Enterprise Recon 2.0.27

 Select the data types that you want to add to your data type profile.

 The displayed list of data types is dependent on the data type category that is selected.
 To view all available data types that are built-in with ER2, click on All Predefined Types category.

-To customize the data, click Customise.
-For more details, see Add a Data Type Profile
+To customise the data, click Customise.
+For more details, see Add a Data Type Profile.

 Robust Search: When selected, applies a stricter search to your scans that reduces the number of false positives that ER2 finds.

 This reduces the number of matches found and slows down your scans.

 Relaxed Search: When selected, applies a lenient search to your scans that produce more matches and, consequently, more false positives.